FancyPixel/flexorientationlayout/README.md

 #### Options

-By default the FlexOrientationLayout will update its own orientation based on the device orientatio.
+By default the FlexOrientationLayout will update its own orientation based on the device orientation.

 | Device                        | FlexOrientationLayout     |
 | ----------------------------- | ------------------------- |